 Sexual assault in schools and at colleges and universities is a major concern.
-For decades, the research has consistently indicated that sexual violence at colleges is a pervasive issue, with one in five female students experiencing sexual violence during her time in college.
+For decades, the research has consistently indicated that sexual violence at colleges is a pervasive issue, as more than 1 in 8 college students experience sexual assault (AAU, 2019).
 Many other sexual assault survivors are assaulted before they even reach college age.
 It is critical that experts in the sexual violence field, activists, educators, and higher education administrators now work together to combat rape culture and prevent sexual assault before it happens.

 Additionally, with requirements from the Department of Education, as well as the VAWA Amendments to the Clery Act (AKA the Campus SaVE Act), there are now more requirements than ever for colleges to engage in prevention activities.
 There are also regulations guiding sexual assault prevention and consent educaiton in K-12 schools.
 More information about these curriculum requirments can be found in the Maryland Comprehensive Health Education Framework.
 While these requirements can seem daunting, the central tenets of prevention for students are the same as those for any population.

 In brief, this means schools must engage in a broad variety of activities.
 One model that is frequently used to discuss the range of activities in prevention work is the social-ecological model.
 This model illustrates different levels of our social order that prevention programs need to target in order to be effective.
 The spectrum of prevention provides some additional considerations for institutions engaging in prevention work.